Hal Rogers: Technology

 Rogers is in favor of ending federal funding for National Public Radio.
 He opposes net neutrality.

 International issues

 Immigration

-Rogers supports efforts to make the English language the official language of the US.
-He supports building a fence along the Mexico-US border.
+Rogers supports efforts to make the English language the official language of the United States.
+He supports building a fence along the Mexico–United States border.

 Russian interference

 In July 2018, while serving temporarily as chair of the House Rules committee, Rogers rejected requests to increase federal funding for election security.
 The U.S. intelligence community had concluded that Russia interfered in the 2016 election and that it was continuing to interfere in election systems as of July 2018.

 Social issues

 Abortion

 Rogers is anti-abortion.
 He has a 100 percent rating from the National Right to Life Committee and a zero percent rating from NARAL Pro-Choice America for his abortion-related voting record.
 He is in favor of banning federal funding from supporting organizations that provide abortions, as well as federal health insurance covering abortions, unless the pregnancy is the result of rape, incest, or threatens the mother's life.
-He opposes embryonic stem cell research.
+He opposes embryonic-stem-cell research.
 He opposes human cloning.